 - Your website must be mobile friendly.

-- Don’t over-saturate your page with your keyword.
+- Don’t over-saturate your page with a single keyword.

 - Have your image ALT tags on all images that contain appropriate keywords.